Kasek95/Todo-App/README.md

 Finish
-Technoglogy i use in this Project:
+Technology i use in this Project is:
 1. React
 2. JSX
 3. SASS